Updated: Dec 29, 2020

 Management stifles innovation

 Changing a company's culture starts with changing the way management operates.
 Top-down, command-and-control management often accompanies Scrum.
 When something fails, management demands an explanation and finds the corresponding responsible person.
 Changing the corporate culture of a company starts with changing the management and operation methods.
 Top-down, command-and-control management often accompanies Scrum.
 When something fails, the management asks for an explanation and finds the corresponding responsible person.
 Thus, by implementing many formal checkpoints, the process was designed to avoid making mistakes again.
-Before you are allowed to do a thing, you must submit detailed documents and ask the relevant department to stamp it for approval.
+Before you are allowed to do a thing, you must submit detailed documents and ask the relevant department to stamp them for approval.
 Because employees are not encouraged to cross these boundaries, innovation and agility are also stifled.

 Projects above Scrum